 Total Credits.
-Students must complete a minimum of 124 credit hours to earn a bachelor's degree from Johnson University.
-If a student's chosen version of the Arts & Sciences Core, Bible & Theology Major, and professional major or minor total fewer than 124 credits, the student must complete enough General Electives to meet the minimum requirement.
-Some bachelor's degree programs require more than 124 credits.
+Face-to-face students must complete a minimum of 124 credit hours to earn a bachelor's degree from Johnson University.
+Online student must complete a minimum of 121 credit hours to earn a bachelor's degree from Johnson University.
+If a student's chosen version of the Arts & Sciences Core, Bible & Theology Major, and professional major or minor total fewer than 124 (face-to face) or 121 (online) credits, the student must complete enough General Electives to meet the minimum requirement.
+Some bachelor's degree programs require more than 124 (face-to-face) or 121 (online) credits.